Norvell W. Page: Career

+Between 1924 and 1934 Page worked for the Cincinnati Post, the Norfolk Virginian-Pilot, the New York Times, the New York Herald Tribune, and the New York World-Telegram.

 Page spent 12 years as a newspaperman, doing many dirty jobs and seeing many corpses in the morgues.
 When he did start writing, it was western stories, a subject he knew nothing about, but they sold.
 Finally the editor who bought the stories suggested he write about something he knew, like gangsters.
 One of Page's earliest stories was a mystery story, "The Devil Muscles In", written for the November 1930 issue of Detective-Dragnet Magazine, as by N. Wooten Page.
 In October 1933, Popular Publications launched The Spider magazine, about the titular hero.
 Popular hoped The Spider would imitate the enormous success of Street & Smith's The Shadow.
 Page wrote a backup story in the first issue of The Spider pulp, "Murder Undercover", and by the third issue was writing the main Spider stories.
 This continued with great success till he seemed to have a nervous breakdown while writing "the Living Pharaoh" serial and took a nine-month break from writing before returning to writing relatively tame stories about G-Men (in Ace G-Man Stories) and detective stories.

+He is best known as the author of the majority of the adventures of that ruthless vigilante hero The Spider, which he and a handful of other writers wrote under the house name of Grant Stockbridge.
+The Spider was a crime-fighter in the tradition of The Shadow, wanted by the law for executing his criminal antagonists, and prefigured later comic book superheroes like Batman.
+Page's innovations to the series included a hideous disguise for the hero and a succession of super-scientific menaces for him to combat.
+One of these, involving an invasion of giant robots, was copied by an early Superman story and helped inspire the movie Sky Captain and the World of Tomorrow.